IMDEANetworksWNG/Mikrotik-researcher-tools/README.md

 * Comes patched with all the features from [LEDE-ad7200](https://github.com/seemoo-lab/lede-ad7200)
 * Imported the wil6210.fw (version 5.2.0.18) with sector information by default compiled with [nexmon-arc](https://github.com/seemoo-lab/nexmon-arc)
-* Mikrotik brd file from Mirkotik OS version 6.43.12
+* Mikrotik brd file from Mikrotik OS version 6.43.12
 * iperf3 is installed by default

 ### How to build from source